dakshbhatnagar/Datasets/README.md

 ### License

-The datasets in this repository are generally free to use for educational purposes.
+The datasets in this repository are generally free to use (and have been collected as they are freely available on the internet) for educational purposes.
 However, please check individual dataset licenses for specific terms of use.

 Happy learning and exploring data science!